andyL89/intervals-ear-trainer/README.md

 ## Technologies Used

+* _React_
 * _JSX_
-* _React_
+* _useSound hook_
 * _Firebase_
-* _SASS_
+* _styled-components_
 * _draw.io_
-* _git 2.30.0_
+* _git_

 ---

 ## User Stories

-* As a user, I want to hear a specific interval when I click a flash card.
+* As a user, I want to hear a specific interval, triad, or 7th chord when I click a flash card.
-* As a user I want to test my skills by taking a multiple choice quiz with random intervals.
+* As a user I want to test my skills by taking a multiple choice quiz with different intervals and chords.

 ## Component Diagram
 Diagram showing parent and children components and how they will be structured in relation to one another: